bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1107_subscripts.md

 # Subscripts

 ## Introduction
-Welcome back to lesson 7 of Part 1 Swift Fundamentals with Bob.
+Welcome back to lesson 7 of Part 1 the Swift Fundamentals with Bob.
 What if I told you right now that you can create a shortcut?
 I know it sounds super super abstract.
 But, I will walk you through.
 I know you guys trust me more than any.
 Let's dive into it.

 ## Lecture Notes
 ### Problem
-I want a shortcut without calling a method.
+I want a shortcut instead of calling a method.

 ### Normal Method
 Create a class called, `HelloKitty` which contains a method that returns a string value.